 Although Athens isn't big, it' still an overwhelming city with so much to do.
 As this is my third time in the ancient city, I am pretty well acquainted and have visited many of the historical sites.
 This time around, I wanted a more personal and local experience.
 The Total Athens Tour conducted by Urban Adventures gave me the local experience I was looking for!
 Along with walking around hidden parts of the city, I tried delicious Greek delicacies, discovered an area filled with amazing street art, and tried some traditional Greek alcohol.

-Psst, if you are planning a trip to Athens – check out some of these other food tours.
+Psst, are you planning a trip to Athens?
+Check out some of these cool experiences.